egarim/MyWslScripts/README.md

 - Messages
 - User accounts
 - Virtual hosts
+- Configuration settings

 When removing the container using the `remove` command, you'll be given the option to preserve or delete this data.

 ### Security Notes

-- Default credentials should be changed in production
+- Default credentials (admin/password) should be changed in production
 - Management UI is exposed on all interfaces
-- Consider firewall rules for port access
+- Consider configuring firewall rules for port access
 - The container restarts automatically unless explicitly stopped
+- Use strong passwords and proper authentication in production environments